Combinatorial Contracts: Introduction

 In this work we propose a new model of combinatorial contracts that captures the additional structure in problems where a task entails taking a set of actions.
 Within this model we study the design of optimal contracts through a computational lens.
 We establish a non-trivial positive computational result, as well as hardness results, and en-route we reveal several interesting connections to combinatorial auctions.

-\paragraph{A model of combinatorial contracts.}
+\paragraph{A model of combinatorial contracts}

 In our base model a principal seeks to delegate a project to an agent, and the project can either succeed or fail.
-The principal has a value for the project to succeed, which we normalize to $1$.
+We denote the two outcomes with $1$ (for success) and $0$ (for failure).
+The principal receives a reward of $r(1) \geq 0$ when the project succeeds, and a reward of $r(0) = 0$ otherwise.
 There is a ground set $\actions$ of $n$ actions.
 The agent can choose any subset $\set \subseteq \actions$ of these actions.
 If the agent chooses to take actions $\set$, the project succeeds with probability $f(\set)$.
 Each of the actions $a \in \actions$ has a cost $c(a)$, and the cost of a set of actions $S$ is the sum of the costs $c(a)$ for $a \in S$.

 To incentivize the agent to take a certain set of actions, the principal defines a contract.
 As in the classic model we assume that the actions are hidden, so the contract can only depend on the outcome of the project.
 Therefore, the principal's only choice is to define payments $t(1)$ and $t(0)$ to the agent for the case that the project succeeds or fails, respectively.
 The agent will then choose actions so that the expected difference of payment and costs is maximized.
-The principal's goal in turn is to maximize the expected value minus the payment, where the expected value is equal to the success probability because of normalization.
+The principal's goal in turn is to maximize the expected value minus the payment.

 We also consider a generalization of the base model, in which the outcome space is not binary (a project that succeeds or fails), but rather a vector of $m$ rewards to the principal.
-In this more general model, each set of actions entails a different probability distribution over rewards, with $f_j(S)$ for $j \in \{1, \ldots, m\}$ being the probability of outcome $j$ under actions $S$.
+In this more general model, each set of actions entails a different probability distribution over rewards, with $f_j(S)$ for $j \in \{0, \ldots, m-1\}$ being the probability of outcome $j$ under actions $S$.

 The fact that the principal's reward satisfies some form of diminishing returns (e.g., some form of submodularity) then naturally translates to corresponding assumptions on the probability distributions.